MichaelDysart/SYSC4806_Project/README.md

     HTTPS: git clone https://github.com/MichaelDysart/SYSC4806_Project.git

   3. Open the cloned project folder in IntelliJ by running IntelliJ, clicking the "Open" button, and selecting the project folder.

-  4. Upon the project being opnened, ensure that you're workspace is using Maven and Java 8.
+  4. Upon the project being opened, ensure that your workspace is using Maven and Java 8.
 IntelliJ should automatically prompt you to select your sdk and to import Maven.

   5. Click on the Maven tab on the right side of the page, and click on SYSC4806_Project -> Lifecycle -> Package